threadexio/turboinstall/README.md

 #### Pre-install

-The executables insider `.turboinstall/pre-install`, like the name suggests are run _before_ any of the actual source tree has been copied.
+The executables inside `.turboinstall/pre-install`, like the name suggests are ran _before_ any of the actual source tree has been copied.

 #### Post-install

-The executables insider `.turboinstall/post-install`, like the name suggests are run _after_ any of the source tree has been copied.
+The executables inside `.turboinstall/post-install`, like the name suggests are ran _after_ the source tree has been copied.